fbpx

 5. Speak your ideas.

-Just like it’s helpful to regurgitate the ideas of others, it’s also powerful to speak our own ideas out loud.
+Just like it’s helpful to communicate the ideas of others, it’s also valuable to speak your own ideas out loud.

-Express the idea to somebody else and explain it spontaneously.
-Don’t read it from your notes, say it to somebody extemporaneously.
+Express the idea to someone else and explain it spontaneously.
+Don’t read it from your notes – speak off the top of your head.

-The process of communicating an idea — even if we don’t solicit feedback— helps us clarify the idea and see it in a new way.
+The process of communicating an idea – even if you don’t solicit feedback – helps you clarify the idea and see it in a new way.

-Something happens when we speak our ideas that doesn’t happen when we write them — and vice versa.
+Something happens when you speak that doesn’t happen when you write – and vice versa.

 6. Ask more questions.

-It gives us more information to work with and trains us to look for different angles and layers to things as opposed to taking them at face value.
+It gives you more information to work with and trains you to look for different angles and layers to things as opposed to taking them at face value.

 7. Study opposite takes on the same idea.